Medical Malpractice And The Mind-Blowing Hypocrisy Of Obamacare Repeal

 Since that time, study after study has shown CBO to be completely wrong, and that limiting patients’ legal rights would actually increase health care costs.
 Dean Clancy’s article describes some of these studies, too.
 This Kaiser Health News/Washington Post piece talks about the views of other experts.
 And our 2016 studies, which examine insurance industry’s own data, found that state limits on patients’ legal rights have no impact whatsoever on insurance rates for doctors, and that in any event, medical malpractice premiums and claims per doctor are now the lowest level in four decades.
 Where exactly is the crisis?

 And what are they hiding?
-Maybe that fact that they have no idea what they're doing.
-Or maybe they don't want to address an actual medical malpractice crisis - that medical errors are now the third leading cause of death in America.
-Taking way patients' rights and reducing the accountability of bad doctors and negligent hospitals seems like the last thing policymakers should be doing.
+Maybe that fact that they have no idea what they’re doing.
+Or maybe they don’t want to address an actual medical malpractice crisis ― that is, medical errors are the third leading cause of death in America.
+Taking way patients’ rights and reducing the accountability of negligent hospitals and incompetent doctors ― who already have more legal protections for their negligence than any profession in America ― seems like the last thing policymakers should be doing.